What Are VCU Labels?

 Certification label proposals must include an example certification statement and the name(s) of the body/bodies that will be issuing certification statements, and guidance on how Verra should ascertain the authenticity of certification statements.

-Market label proposals should use Verra Market Label Proposal Form.
+Market label proposals should use the Verra Market Label Proposal Form (DOC).

 Verra will vet the label requirements to ensure that they meet the above certification or market label criteria.